MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 #### **Best practices**

 - Try a SharePoint site move on a test site to get familiar with the procedure.
-- Validate whether the site can be moved prior to scheduling or performing the move.
+- Validate whether the site can be moved before scheduling or performing the move.
 - When possible schedule cross-geo sites moves for outside business hours to reduce user impact.
-- Communicate with impacted users prior to the sites move.
+- Communicate with impacted users before the sites move.

 #### **Communicating to your users**